-Celebrating CulTUral Uniqueness (CCU) was founded in 2016 by President Lillian Schumacher as TU’s response to inclusion and diversity.
+Celebrating CulTUral Uniqueness (CCU) was founded in 2016 by President Lillian Schumacher as TU’s response to diversity and inclusion.

-- Dr. Mansour Javidan from the Thunderbird School of Management was brought on to speak and consult regarding CCU.
-He worked one-on-one with the CCU Steering Committee, as well as led the entire student body in guided discussions surrounding CCU.
+- Dr. Mansour Javidan, Thunderbird School of Management, was brought on to speak and consult regarding CCU.
+He worked one-on-one with the CCU Steering Committee and led the entire student body in guided discussions surrounding CCU.

 - A CCU-inspired elective undergraduate course was developed that infused a cultural discussion of Alexander Hamilton and adaptations from the award-winning Broadway musical.